Surfmon¶

 surfmon check -t stable -v # Verbose (all processes)

-surfmon check -t stable --json report.json # Save JSON to specific path
+surfmon check -t stable --json # Output JSON to stdout (for agent/pipe consumption)

 watch — Live Monitoring Dashboard¶